jhpyle/docassemble/_docs/markup.md

 {% include side-by-side.html demo="emoji-inline" %}

+By default, if an "emoji-style" reference refers to an image that has not been defined in an [`image sets`] or [`images`] block, users will see the literal reference (e.g., `:cow:`).
+However, if you set the [`use font awesome`] directive in the [Configuration] to `True`, then any reference to an image not defined with [`image sets`] or [`images`] will be treated as the name of a [Font Awesome] icon.

+{% include side-by-side.html demo="font-awesome" %}

+As explained in the [Configuration], only one "style" of icon (by default, the "solid" style) can be used at one time.
+If you need to use a different "style" for a particular icon, or you want to apply additional formatting to an icon, you can include the raw [HTML] for the icon.
+For example:

+{% highlight yaml %}
+---
+question: |
+  Social media usage
+subquestion: |
+  Do you use <i class="fab fa-facebook-f"></i>?
+yesno: user_is_on_facebook
+---
+{% endhighlight %}

+Note that while ordinary inline icon references work in documents as well as on the web, [Font Awesome] references only work in questions, not in documents.

 # <a name="audio and video"></a>Inserting audio and video

 In addition to using the [`audio`] and [`video`]<span></span> [modifiers], you can